 Recently we put in a place a programme to reduce our emissions to water at our mill in Munkedal.
-One involved the installation of a separate water purification system for the power supply station, in order to improve our opportunities for water recycling.
-In addition, the modernisation of the vacuum system in Kostrzyn, described previously in the context of energy efficiency, will also have important water-saving properties.
+Part of the programme was the installation of a separate water purification system for the power supply station in 2017, in order to improve our opportunities for water recycling.
+In addition, the modernisation of the vacuum system in Kostrzyn, described previously in the context of energy efficiency, will also have important water-saving properties when trimmed and optimised.
 In Grycksbo we made an important re-build of the waste water treatment plant during 2014, when pre-flotation before the biological treatment was installed.
-This, together with other measures falling within the scope of continuous improvements have, during the last three years, resulted in a 20% decrease in the amount of organic substances in emissions to water from the mill.
+This, together with other measures falling within the scope of continuous improvements have, during the last four years, resulted in a 20% decrease in the amount of organic substances in emissions to water from the mill.

-Key performance indicator Target 2022 2017 2016 Specific water consumption (m /tonne of paper) 7.0 7.5 7.6 COD (kg/tonne paper) 0.42 0.45 0.43 Total production of paper (in tonnes) 695,000 658,645 654,821
+Key performance indicator Target 2022 2018 2017 2016 - Specific water consumption (m /tonne of paper) 7.0 7.9 7.5 7.6 COD (kg/tonne paper) 0.42 0.48 0.45 0.43 Total production of paper (in tonnes) 695,000 639,073 658,645 654,821